Register Now!

 Allow the catfish steaks to sizzle about a minute on one side, then turn for a 1-minute sizzle on the other side.
 The trick to keeping them juicy is to briefly butter-brown both sides, turning after a minute, for a total of about 10 to 15 minutes.
 (15 minutes if the catfish steaks are large).

-With a spatula gently transfer catfish steaks to a warm plate, and cover to keep them warm and moist.
+With a spatula gently transfer cooked catfish steaks to a warm plate, and cover to keep them warm and moist.
+They're ready to serve at this point, or you could deglaze the pan they cooked in to make some flavorful rice to accompany the buttery catfish steaks.

 In the same skillet the catfish cooked in, add 2 cups water and 1/2 teaspoon salt.
-Stir to work loose all the brownish bits.
-Add 1 cup of uncooked rice.
+Stir to work loose all the browned, bits.
+Once the skillet has been deglazed, bring the liquid to a boil.
+Once it's boiling, add 1 cup of uncooked rice.
 Stir to get the catfish broth and browned butter well mixed with the rice.
 Boil this for 5 to 8 minutes, depending on what type of rice is being used.

 Dad had two ways to go from here:

-If the steaks were smaller and well cooked by now, he'd keep the cooked catfish steaks covered on a warm plate while he cooked the rice.
+If the steaks were small and well cooked by now, he'd keep the cooked catfish steaks covered on a warm plate while he cooked the rice above.

-Instead, if the steaks were large and still a little raw, he'd place the steaks on the boiling rice, cover and cook a minute more, then take from heat.
+Instead, if the steaks were large or extra thick, he'd place the cooked catfish steaks on the boiling rice, cover the skillet and cook a minute more, then take the skillet from the heat.
 Keep it covered.
-Allow the heat and steam to finish cooking the steaks while the rice finishes steaming.
+Allow the heat and steam to cook the rice.
+This is a safety procedure on the off chance the thick, large catfish steaks need some additional cooking.

 Once the rice has cooked, he'd place the rice and catfish steaks on the table to serve.
-Crack some black pepper over the catfish steaks right before serving.
+And he'd crack some fresh black pepper over the catfish steaks right before serving.

 Dad didn't always cook rice with the catfish steaks.
 Many times supper was just the butter browned catfish steaks, some salad and other sides.
 He was a master at making this, so the catfish rarely needed to finish cooking in the skillet with the rice.
 My preference is the catfish cooked to itself, the flavors and texture are the finest that way.

 The catfish is juicy, slightly sticky from it's broth, buttery and luscious.
 The browned butter makes this irresistible.
-I always looked forward to Dad cooking this, it's my favorite.
+I always looked forward to Dad cooking this, it's my favorite way to have catfish.

 Commerce